MicrosoftDocs/iis-docs/iis/media/smooth-streaming/adaptive-streaming-comparison.md

 The industry is excited by Microsoft's commitment to standards-based HTTP media delivery, and recent announcements from our partners and competitors are a validation of the Smooth Streaming approach to adaptive streaming.
 For example, as IIS Smooth Streaming has gained momentum, there have been new announcements from Adobe and Apple about methods each company now supports for varying the quality levels during video streaming.
 Adobe Flash Dynamic Streaming is a traditional multiple-bit-rate (MBR) streaming technology that is very similar to RealNetworks SureStream (released in 1998) and Windows Media Intelligent Streaming (released in 1999), and requires proprietary streaming servers to scale out to a large audience.
 Apple HTTP Adaptive Bitrate Streaming provides rudimentary stream-switching capabilities to devices running current Apple operating systems, and requires pre-segmenting your content into hundreds or thousands of small file chunks.

-In the table below, we compare the latest adaptive streaming technologies from Microsoft, Adobe, and Apple.
+In the following table, we compare the latest adaptive streaming technologies from Microsoft, Adobe, and Apple.

 |  | Microsoft IIS Smooth Streaming | Adobe Flash Dynamic Streaming | Apple HTTP Adaptive Bitrate Streaming |
 | --- | --- | --- | --- |